4 recent food VAT cases that show why classification matters more than ever

 We make the difference.
 Talk to us: 0333 004 4488 | hello@brabners.com

 Risks for retailers are risks for us all.
-That's why we bring together leaders and industry experts from retail and leisure for our Future of Retail: Risk & Resilience Conference.
+That's why we brought together leaders and industry experts from retail and leisure for our Future of Retail: Risk & Resilience Conference.

-Hosted by Helena Davies, Partner and Head of Retail, this year's free and invitation-only event will take place in London on Tuesday 21 April 2026.
+Hosted by Helena Davies, Partner and Head of Retail, this year's free and invitation-only event took place in London on Tuesday 21 April 2026.

-Figen Murray OBE, a counter-terrorism expert and the force behind Martyn's Law, will deliver a powerful keynote on why regulation matters — especially when it's designed to protect lives.
+Figen Murray OBE, a counter-terrorism expert and the force behind Martyn's Law, delivered a keynote on why regulation matters — especially when it's designed to protect lives.

 Figen is the mother of Martyn Hett, one of 22 people killed in the Manchester Arena attack in 2017.
 She's since transformed her grief into action, campaigning tirelessly to improve public safety.